Majidraza12/Orbitize/README.md

-# Task Management Application
+# Project Management Application

-A simple task management application that allows users to create projects, manage tasks, and implement version control for collaboration.
+A simple Project management application that allows users to create projects, manage tasks, and implement version control for collaboration.

 ## Features